bogdanscarwash/astrabot/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes with tests
+4. Run `make all` to ensure code quality
-4. Submit a pull request
+5. Submit a pull request

 ## License